Kynurenate-7,8-dihydrodiol dehydrogenase

-Thus, the two substrates of this enzyme are 7,8-dihydro-7,8-dihydroxykynurenate and NAD^{+}, whereas its 3 products are 7,8-dihydroxykynurenate, NADH, and H^{+}.
+The two substrates of this enzyme are 7,8-dihydro-7,8-dihydroxykynurenic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 7,8-dihydroxykynurenic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 7,8-dihydro-7,8-dihydroxykynurenate:NAD+ oxidoreductase.
 Other names in common use include 7,8-dihydro-7,8-dihydroxykynurenate dehydrogenase, and 7,8-dihydroxykynurenic acid 7,8-diol dehydrogenase.
 This enzyme participates in tryptophan metabolism.